weng271190436/kubefleet-website/content/en/docs/troubleshooting/DriftAndDiffDetection.md

 ---
-title: CRP Drift Detection and Configuration Difference Check Unexpected Result TSG
+title: Drift Detection and Configuration Difference Check Unexpected Result TSG
-description: Troubleshoot situations where CRP drift detection and configuration difference check features are returning unexpected results
+description: Troubleshoot situations where drift detection and configuration difference check features are returning unexpected results for ResourcePlacement and ClusterResourcePlacement
 weight: 8
 ---

-This document helps you troubleshoot unexpected drift and configuration difference detection results when using the KubeFleet CRP API.
+This document helps you troubleshoot unexpected drift and configuration difference detection results when using the KubeFleet ResourcePlacement (RP) and ClusterResourcePlacement (CRP) APIs.

 > Note
 >